Kaiteki-Fedi/Kaiteki/README.md

 ## What's working, what's missing?

-Currently Kaiteki only allows viewing timelines, making text posts and viewing users.
+Currently, Kaiteki only allows viewing timelines, making text posts and viewing users.

-Most important API calls for Misskey, Mastodon/Pleroma are already implemented but need an UI implementation.
+Most important API calls for Misskey, Mastodon/Pleroma are already implemented but need a UI implementation.

 Other features that are missing are extensive settings, unit tests, and many other things. **If you'd like to contribute, feel free to do so.**